jxson/haiku/README.md

 # Haiku

-Haiku is a work in progress and aims to be another static site generator which is highly configurable, expandable, and easy to use.
+Haiku is a work in progress and aims to be a static site generator which is highly configurable, expandable, and easy to use.

 All content is written in simple text files using either markdown or textile combined with Mustache.